Tail Fetish

 Psychology

 Like other partialisms, tail attraction is generally explained through associative learning, here combined with the imaginative and identity dimensions of animal and fantasy role-play.
-The tail can function as a symbol of an animal persona, a marker of playfulness or transformation, and a tactile costume element, and any of these can anchor an erotic association.
+The tail can act as a symbol of an animal persona, a marker of playfulness or transformation, and a tactile costume element, and any of these can anchor an erotic association.
 Because the interest is tied to fantasy and subculture rather than to a fixed anatomical feature, individual meaning varies widely.
-There is essentially no research treating tail interest as a discrete category, so understanding is inferred from the broader partialism and role-play literature and the evidence base is thin.
+There is essentially no research treating tail interest as a discrete category, so understanding is inferred from the broader partialism and role-play literature, and the evidence base is thin.

 Prevalence & culture